sae-probes/sae-probes/README.md

-# Are Sparse Autoencoders Useful?
-A Case Study in Sparse Probing
+# SAE Probes Benchmark

-This repository conains the code for the paper [_Are Sparse Autoencoders Useful?
+This repository contains the code for the paper [_Are Sparse Autoencoders Useful?
 A Case Study in Sparse Probing_](https://arxiv.org/pdf/2502.16681), but has been reformatted into a Python package that will work with any SAE that can be loaded in [SAELens](https://github.com/jbloomAus/SAELens).
 This makes it easy to use the sparse probing tasks from the paper as a standalone SAE benchmark.

 # Installation